 For example, drag "Unknown Album" on top of the album "Giant Steps."
 All of the items in "Unknown Album" become part of "Giant Steps."

 If a confirmation dialog box appears, click Yes.

-After you have taken the time to add media information to your files, it is a good idea to verify that it will not be overwritten by the Player later.
+After you've taken the time to add media information to your files, it's a good idea to verify that it won't be overwritten by the Player later.

-In the Automatic media information updates for files area, verify that the Only add missing information option is selected.
-(It is selected by default.)
+In the Automatic media information updates for files area, verify that the Only add missing information option is selected (it's selected by default).

-This will prevent the Player from inadvertently overwriting the correct media information you have added with the incorrect media information that might be available in the online database.
+This will prevent the Player from inadvertently overwriting the correct media information you've added with incorrect media information that might be available in the online database.

 If you use the Find album info command to manually download media information from the online database, the media information will be overwritten regardless of the options you've selected.